Ao-Collaboration/Ao-Collaboration.github.io/team.md

 He is a typical Kiwi bloke who likes to cook and does a really good steak and experiments with different food combinations which shouldn't work but do, just like him!
 {% endcapture %}
 {% include contact-card.html img="/assets/img/Ben-website.jpg" name="Ben Crowhurst" role="Salesforce Specialist" blurb=ben_content %}

+{% capture michael_content %}
+Michael is a software engineer with over a decade of experience across a broad range of enterprise applications.
+<br/><br/>
+Growing up Michael always knew he wanted to work with computers.
+He followed that passion through schooling and graduated University with an Honours degree in Engineering.
+<br/><br/>
+Entering the workforce, Michael had a plan to try out all areas of software development - front end, back end, architecture, you name it - in the hopes he would discover a niche.
+What he learnt over that time was that he most enjoyed the feeling of delivering value to customers no matter what that involved.
+<br/><br/>
+Outside of work, Michael spends his time tinkering with new and emerging technologies.
+Having recently discovered blockchain development, he is working on creating integrations with prominant DAOs in the field.
+{% endcapture %}
+{% include contact-card.html img="/assets/img/Michael-website.jpg" name="Michael Standen" role="CTO, Software Engineer" blurb=michael_content %}

 </div>